alexmatiasas/Personalized-Recommendation-System/README.md

     If you're only running the app locally with SQLite and no feedback logging, you may omit these variables.
     ```

+Optionally, you can run the app in "demo mode" to use a lightweight version of the dataset:

+    DATA_MODE=demo

+This uses `data/demo/` and `data/processed_demo/` files, suitable for deployment or quick testing.
+Only 20 users and 1145 movies are included.

 ---

 ## 📊 EDA & Preprocessing